a16z-infra/reading-list/README.md

   - [*Do Androids Dream of Electric Sheep?*](https://en.wikipedia.org/wiki/Do_Androids_Dream_of_Electric_Sheep%3F) (1968)
   - [*Ubik*](https://en.wikipedia.org/wiki/Ubik) (1969)

 - [*Culture*](https://en.wikipedia.org/wiki/Culture_series) series by Iain M. Banks: Sci-fi nerds love this series, but it's criminally unknown among casual readers.
-Every book is a masterpiece of relationships, technology, and inner life in a post-scarcity future.
+Every book is a masterpiece of relationships, technology, and inner life in a post-scarcity future (i.e. a time when humans have such abundance of resources that no one needs to contribute anything back).
 As a bonus, if you read them, you will get the joke about SpaceX's [spaceport names](https://en.wikipedia.org/wiki/Autonomous_spaceport_drone_ship).
   - *Consider Phlebas* (1987)
   - *The Player of Games* (1988)
   - *Use of Weapons* (1990)